elboletaire/manga-downloader/README.md

 [![gitHub downloads]][releases]
 [![License][license badge]][license]

-This app downloads mangas from websites like mangadex and stores them into cbz files, so you can read them with your favorite ereader or reading app.
+This app downloads manga from websites like mangadex and stores them into cbz files, so you can read them with your favorite ereader or reading app.

 ![prompt img]